 Fred Spier is Senior Lecturer in Big History at the University of Amsterdam.
 He has organized and taught the annual 'Big History Course' at the University of Amsterdam between 1994 and 2016; the annual 'Big History Lecture Series' at Eindhoven University of Technology between 2003 and 2013; and the 'Big History Course' at Amsterdam University College since 2009.
 He also team taught big history at several other educational institutions in the Netherlands, while he has given numerous lectures about this subject in a great many countries.

 Spier has performed research in a wide range of academic fields, including: the genetic manipulation of plants in the 1970s; religion, politics, and ecology in Peru in the 1980s and early 1990s; and structuring and explaining big history as of 1993; as well as a great many general and specific themes within big history mentioned in his list of publications.

 Spier's general paradigm for big history is now increasingly adopted by other big history scholars, most notably in the college textbook Big History: Between Nothing and Everything (2014) by David Christian, Cynthia Brown and Craig Benjamin and the secondary school program Big History Project sponsored by Microsoft cofounder Bill Gates.

 Spier's trend-setting book The Structure of Big History (1996) offered the first contours of this approach, while his ground-breaking article How Big History Works: Energy Flows and the Rise and Demise of Complexity (2005), downloadable below, presented the first general outline of his explanation of big history, which is valid for all scales of history.

 Spier's book Big History and the Future of Humanity, Wiley-Blackwell (2010) offers an improved and much more detailed version of this argument, including an entire research agenda for big history.
 This book has received worldwide acclaim.
 The paperback version was released in January 2011.
 It is now also in use as a textbook for university big history courses around the world.
-A translation into Spanish was published in 2011, while a translation into Chinese was published in 2017 by the Truth & Wisdom Press in Shanghai.
-A translation into Arabic is also under preparation.
+A translation into Spanish was published in 2011; into Arabic in 2015; and into Chinese in 2017.